w3f-grants-archive/ocw-ebics/docs/example.md

 Remark: The bridge may or may not accept payments from Dave to to compliance reasons, this shows technical feasability that users do not have be registered for on- or off-ramping.

-## Set up the Bridge
+## Alice is setting up the Bridge

-We assume alice already has 100 Euro on the bank account before setting up the bridge.
+We assume alice already has 100 Euro on the bank account before setting up the Fita bridge for Alice NFT platform.
 After Alice sets up the bridge and after first time reading the bank-statement, here balance of pEURO is 100 and the total amount of pEURO is 100.

 ## Bob offers an NFT

 Bob offers an NFT for 5 pEURO.
 He creates an account and maps his IBAN bank account to his wallet.
 The OCW has his IBAN now stored.
 The balance of Bob's wallet is 0 pEURO.

 ## Charly does FIAT-onboarding - changes 50 EUROs to 50 pEURO